Itera/ansible-workshop/README.md

 Run the haveged playbook again - it should give you OK messages for the two tasks.
 Since nothing changed - it doesn't start haveged.

-Let's include web2 in the mix - in the inventory file - add web2 to the web list and then run the haveged playbook once more.
+Let's include web2 in the mix - in the inventory file - add web2 to the `server` list and then run the haveged playbook once more.

-This should show OK for things on web1, changed for things on web2 and should also trigger the handler for starting haveged on web2.
+This should show OK for things on web1 and web3, changed for things on web2 and should also trigger the handler for starting haveged on web2.

-Check the entropy on web1 and web2 - it should be a lot higher on web2 (somewhere close to 2500).
+Check the entropy on web1/web3 vs. web2 - it should be a lot higher on web2 (somewhere close to 2500).

+Handlers can be used for most normal state changes - start, stop, restart.
+It is fairly common to use the installation of a package to trigger a start handler and anything that changes configuration to trigger a restart handler.

 ## Ansible Galaxy

-Ansible Galaxy is a site where people can share finished ansible roles for different tbings.
+Ansible Galaxy is a site where people can share finished ansible roles for different things.

 ## Workshop 3

-We're going to use the nginx role from nginx to install a running nginx.
+We're going to use the nginx role from nginxinc to install a running nginx.

 The galaxy role we are going to install is https://galaxy.ansible.com/nginxinc/nginx